MASI Government

 The Treasury

 MASI's Treasurer keeps track of the funds going in and out of MASI and is responsible for paying for any services that the club contracts on behalf of our members.
-Click below to read MASI's treasury reports.
+Treasurer reports are available upon request by ANY MASI member.

 A Year of MASI Life